 Collection, filing, and remitting requirements for out-of-state sellers begin the month that the seller establishes substantial nexus and applies prospectively from that date.

-Example 1 – An out-of-state seller has $150,000 of gross sales into Ohio in calendar year 2018.
+Example 1 – An out-of-state seller has $150,000 of gross receipts into Ohio in calendar year 2018.
 The out-of-state seller is subject to Ohio’s nexus laws beginning August 1, 2019.
 The seller must register for a seller’s use tax license and begin collecting sales tax from its customers on August 1, 2019.
 The first sales tax return is due September 23, 2019.

-Example 2 – An out-of-state seller exceeds $100,000 of gross sales into Ohio on October 15, 2019.
+Example 2 – An out-of-state seller exceeds $100,000 of gross receipts into Ohio on October 15, 2019.
 The out-of-state seller is subject to Ohio’s nexus laws beginning October 16, 2019.
 The seller must register for a seller’s use tax license and begin collecting sales tax from its customers on October 16, 2019.
 The first sales tax return is due November 23, 2019.

 Ohio law requires any out-of-state person or business making retail sales of tangible personal property or taxable services into Ohio to register for a seller’s use tax license once substantial nexus is met.
 Out-of-state sellers may register through the Ohio Business Gateway or the Streamlined Sales Tax Project.